gpstar81/GPStar-proton-pack/AUDIO.md

 1. Low quality SD Cards sometimes provide issues such as sounds not playing.
 Please consider using high quality SD Cards.
 We recommend the Sandisk Extreme A1/A2 U3 V30 32GB Micro SD Cards.

 1. If you’ve gotten this far and tracks won’t play, then it’s most likely that your WAV files are not the correct format.
 The WAV Trigger will only play WAV files formatted as 16-bit, stereo, 44.1kHz, and there can be no meta-data (non-audio data) in the file before the audio data.
 It seems that many Mac audio applications insert a meta-data chunk prior to the audio, and this will prevent the track from playing.
 In such cases, simply importing the file and re-exporting with Audacity will likely fix the problem.

+1. Please remove any metadata contained in the music wav files you add, as it can cause issues loading the file for playback.